Josy3621/SennayConnect/README.md

 # SennayConnect
-This is a Sample of what I was working for Sennay Connect companie
+This is a Sample of what I was working for Sennay Connect company
 # Featurs
 ## Admin
 #### -Dashboard